kovidgoyal/kitty/docs/faq.rst

 kitty is not able to use my favorite font?
 ---------------------------------------------

-|kitty| achieves its stellar performance by caching alpha masks of each rendered
+|kitty| achieves its stellar performance by caching alpha masks of each
-character on the GPU, so that every character needs to be rendered only once.
+rendered character on the GPU, and rendering them all in parallel.
 This means it is a strictly character cell based display.
 As such it can use only monospace fonts, since every cell in the grid has to be the same size.
 Furthermore, it needs fonts to be freely resizable, so it does not support bitmapped fonts.